Dharani1207/NatureDots/README.md

 💡 To conduct the analysis:
 - Start by loading the provided GeoJSON file from the data directory as 'geojson_path'.
 - Execute all cells within the 'script.ipynb' notebook.
 - The GeoJSON file contains data for four distinct polygons, each representing a different lake.
 To focus on a specific lake, adjust the line "water_body_geom = gdf.geometry.iloc[3]" by substituting the index number (3) with the corresponding index for the desired lake's polygon.
-Use 0 for the first lake, 1 for the second, 2 for the third, and so forth.
+Use 0 for the first lake, 1 for the second, 2 for the third, and 3 for the fourth lake.
 - The resulting time series plot will be rendered in your integrated development environment (IDE) and saved to the current directory.
 - The results folder comprises of time series for each lake in the period 2016 to 2023.
 One other time series for lake 3 was experimented for the period 2000 to 2023.